kinbiko/jsonassert/README.md

 #### Validate presence, not value

-Some times you do not care about the value of a key, but only its presence.
+Sometimes you do not care about the value of a key, but only its presence.
 Take timestamps and UUIDs for example:

 ```json
 {